flassh/docs/content/booth/index.md

 * EOS Kiss X70 / EOS 1200D / EOS REBEL T5 / EOS Hi
 * EOS 5DS / EOS 5DS R / EOS REBEL T6s / EOS 760D / EOS 8000D / EOS REBEL T6i / EOS 750D / EOS Kiss
 * EOS-1D X Mark II / EOS 80D / EOS Rebel T6 / EOS 1300D / EOS Kiss X80

+### Supported Nikon camera models

+* D3
+* D3S
+* D3X
+* D4
+* D4S
+* D5
+* D90
+* D300
+* D300S
+* D500
+* D600
+* D610
+* D700
+* D750
+* D800
+* D810
+* D810A
+* D5100
+* D5200
+* D5300
+* D5500
+* D5600
+* D7000
+* D7100
+* D7200

+## Connection troubleshooting

+### Ensure you're using a supported camera

+We support [a variety of Canon and Nikon DSLRs](#supported-cameras) connected over USB.

+### If you're using a USB adapter, make sure it's an OTG adapter

+If your tablet doesn't have a full-size USB port, you're probably using an adapter to convert the full-size USB connector to a mini, micro, or USB-C connector.
+Ensure you're using an On-The-Go (OTG) cable/adapter, as this type of adapter ensures the signal is properly converted.
+Adapters that are not explicitly labeled as OTG may not work.
+[Here's an example adapter cable](https://www.amazon.com/dp/B00LN3LQKQ/) that is known to work well.

+### Disable auto-play

+Windows has a built-in feature that is often configured to auto-open its Photos (or another) application.
+This hijacks Flassh's ability to control the camera when it is connected.

+The easiest approach is to disable auto-play entirely, which you can see how to do [here](http://www.thewindowsclub.com/set-autoplay-defaults-windows-10).

+### Disable WiFi on WiFi-enabled cameras

+The WiFi setting on cameras that have WiFi capability (such as the Canon 80D) _must_ be disabled.
+Canon disables USB functionality entirely when WiFi is enabled on the camera.
+Wifi can be disabled from the camera's on-screen menu.
+Once WiFi is disabled, connect the camera to the tablet via USB and it should be detected.

 ## Camera configuration